 We are a working club, so it is important that you understand that membership comes with work obligations and the code of conduct outlined in our bylaws.

 The club has a variety of work parties to keep the club in tip top condition.
-You will be required to commit twenty (20) hours per season to club work.
-This will include club put-in and haul-out as well as cleaning stations.
-A group of members will be allocated to a specific week during the season and the usual commitment is three hours.
+You will be required to commit twenty (25) hours per season to club work.
+This will include club put-in and haul-out as well as cleaning duties.

-Should you exceed the twenty hour minimum, a credit will be applied to the next season’s dock fees.
+Should you exceed the twenty five (25) hour minimum, a credit will be applied to the next season’s dock fees.
+Basically a win-win situation.

 Once you've decided to become a member, you must first complete our application form.
 It is important to fill out all of the sections to the best of your ability, as completeness is one of the first things we evaluate.